hashansl/spatial-tda/docs/index.md

 ### **Adjacency Computation and Simplicial Complex Construction**
 - **Computing adjacency relationships:** The class currently uses  the Queen contiguity method to define adjacency, where regions are considered neighbors if they share at least one vertex.
 However, support for additional adjacency methods will be added soon, providing greater flexibility for geospatial topological analysis.
-- **Generating simplicial complexes:** The class constructs **Adjacency simplicial complexes** using adjacency relationships for both filtering up and filtering down methods, enabling higher-order topological analysis with greater flexibility and precision.
+- **Generating simplicial complexes:** The class constructs **Adjacency simplicial complexes** using adjacency relationships for both **filtering up and filtering down methods**, enabling higher-order topological analysis with greater flexibility and precision.

 ### **Persistent Homology and Topological Summaries**
 - **Computing persistence diagrams:** The **compute_persistence** function constructs a Simplex Tree using **Gudhi**, assigning filtration values based on the input variable.